karljtaylor/kjt/content/blog/i-ve-read-more-than-83-audiobooks-this-year-here-s-what-i-ve-learned.md

 ### That's So Many, Are Any Of Them Any Good?

-One of my favorite ideas about writing is Anne Lamott's suggestion of the importance of giving yourself permission to write a bad first draft.
-There's a great summary of this idea [here](https://medium.com/publishous/lessons-learned-about-writing-from-bird-by-bird-by-anne-lamott-7ec93912902c) (and for more you should check out the book [Bird by Bird](https://www.amazon.com/Bird-Some-Instructions-Writing-Life/dp/0385480016))
+One of my favorite ideas about writing is Anne Lamott's suggestion of the importance of permitting yourself to write a bad first draft.
+There's an excellent summary of this idea [here](https://medium.com/publishous/lessons-learned-about-writing-from-bird-by-bird-by-anne-lamott-7ec93912902c) (and for more you should check out the book [Bird by Bird](https://www.amazon.com/Bird-Some-Instructions-Writing-Life/dp/0385480016))

 It's so often the case that in our first encounter with an idea, we're overwhelmed by possibility.
 Working out the details happens slowly, and often times the 'process,' can help to bring clarity to our thoughts, and focus our efforts.